gmlewis/rayray/README.md

 If you'd like to add major features, please fork the project;
 I'd be happy to link to any forks which achieve critical momemtum!

+## Dependencies

+To build the dependencies in the `vendor` directory, `cd` to the directory and either copy or soft link the appropriate `Makefile-macos` or `Makefile-linux` to the name `Makefile` and then run the 3 commands:

+* make wgpu
+* make sahderc
+* make imgui

 ## License
 Licensed under either of